 An investment in the securities of the Corporation involves a number of risks.
 In addition to the other information contained in this AIF, investors should carefully consider the risks described below before making an investment decision.
 The Corporation's business, financial condition, revenues and profitability could be materially adversely affected by any of these risks.
-The trading price of the common shares of the Corporation ("Common Shares") could decline due to any of these risks, and investors may lose all or part of their investment.
+The trading price of the Common Shares could decline due to any of these risks, and investors may lose all or part of their investment.
 The risks described below are not the only ones facing the Corporation and holders of Common Shares.
 Additional risks not currently known to the Corporation or that management currently considers immaterial may also impair the Corporation's business operations should such risks arise or become material to the Corporation.